 3. Is There Any Difference Between Henna Tint And Henna Brow Tint?

 Yes, there is a difference between henna tint and eyebrow henna tint.
-The henna tint is a temporary hair dye made from a plant-based powder used to colour the hair on the head.
+The henna tint is a temporary hair dye made from a plant-based powder used to color the hair on the head.

 4. Can You Use Henna Tinting Eyebrow On Sensitive Skin?